 who had been taken into exile from Jerusalem with the captives who had been exiled with Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had exiled.Esther 2:6(NASB)

-At the end of their 70-year exile in Babylon, Cyrus the great Persian king decreed that the temple in Jerusalem, destroyed by Nebuchadnezzar, was to be rebuilt and that Jewish exiles were permitted to return to their homeland.
-Many took advantage and set off with Ezra or Nehemiah on their respective expeditions, but many remained in their land of exile preferring all the material advantages they now enjoyed.
+At the end of their 70-year exile in Babylon, Cyrus, the great Persian king, decreed that the temple in Jerusalem, destroyed by Nebuchadnezzar, was to be rebuilt, and Jewish exiles were permitted to return to their homeland.
+Many took advantage and set off with Ezra or Nehemiah on their respective expeditions, but many remained in their land of exile, preferring all the material advantages they now enjoyed.

-Among those who remained was a man named Mordecai, a Benjamite and a descendent of Kish, (the father of king Saul).
-He lived in the city of Susa and cared for his beautiful, young, orphaned niece, Hadassah.
-Their ancestors had been removed from the land of Judah many decades earlier, and taken into slavery by Nebuchadnezzar along with Jeconiah, the king of Judah.
+Among those who remained was a man named Mordecai, a Benjamite and a descendent of Kish (the father of king Saul).
+He lived in the city of Susa, and cared for his beautiful, young, orphaned niece, Hadassah.
+Their ancestors, including Jeconiah, the king of Judah, had been removed from the land of Judah many decades earlier, and taken into slavery by Nebuchadnezzar.
 They too chose not to return to their Jewish homeland and like so many exiles, Mordecai was a Persian name and Hadassah had been renamed 'Esther'.

-The new Persian policy of intermingling and intermarriage was being adopted, but despite their apparent disregard for their Jewish homeland and roots, God had chosen Israel for a particular purpose - to be the nation through whom the Messiah would come, and God in His grace decided to use Mordecai and Esther to forward his redemptive plan for His people and set their hearts to once again call out to their God.
+The new Persian policy of intermingling and intermarriage was being adopted, but despite their apparent disregard for their Jewish homeland and roots, God had chosen Israel for a particular purpose; to be the nation through whom the Messiah would come.
+God, in His grace, decided to use Mordecai and Esther to forward his redemptive plan for His people and set their hearts to once again call out to their God.

 God had to stir up their comfortable lives to spur His scattered people into rekindling their national pride, return to the Lord their God, reinstate the Law of Moses, and prompt the people of Israel to begin looking expectantly for their coming king.
 The unfolding of the story of Esther shows how God intervened in the lives of His chosen people, despite their disinclination to waken both their consciences and their resolve to return to the Lord their God.